 MEMPHIS, Tenn. — Every Tuesday, as part of our Community Changers series, we highlight organizations making a positive impact in our community.

-This week, we caught up with a group that believes in people being valued.
-No matter their background.
+This week, we caught up with a group that believes in creating a better life for others.

-This is why our anonymous donor wanted to give Lifeline to Success a thousand dollars.
+This is why our anonymous donor wanted to give Heal 901 a thousand dollars.

 A true Community Changer.